evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ---
-title: XPENG G9 AWD Performance
+title: XPENG G9 RWD Long Range
-linktitle: G9 AWD Performance
+linktitle: G9 RWD Long Range
-description: XPENG G9 AWD Performance is an all-electric SUV with a WLTP range of up to 520 km (323 miles).
+description: XPENG G9 RWD Long Range is an all-electric SUV with a WLTP range of up to 520 km (323 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->